Camden-Kirkpatrick/neetcode.io/notes/10_binary_search_tree.md

 ## What Happens While Returning from Recursion in Search?

-Now the retrun value will travel back up the call stack
+Now the return value will travel back up the call stack.

 We are passing a boolean answer back upward.